Donald Trump Repurposes An Image From A CNN Reporter For His Rally And Jim Acosta Is Not Impressed

 At times, Donald Trump has been known to show disdain for CNN in his war against “fake news.”
-However, it seems that when it comes to an image for his Twitter account, any image is worth a thousand words — even if that image comes from CNN reporter, Jim Acosta.
+However, it seems that when it comes to an image for his Twitter account, any image is worth a thousand words — even if that image comes from CNN reporter Jim Acosta.

-As The Hill points out, Jim Acosta posted an image to his official Twitter account early on Wednesday morning that showed Trump supporters in Erie, Pennsylvania, as they lined up for a rally.
+As the Hill points out, Jim Acosta tweeted an image to his official account early on Wednesday morning that showed Trump supporters in Erie, Pennsylvania, as they lined up for a rally.

 “Big crowd lining up outside for Trump rally tonight in Erie, PA.,” the caption on the tweet read.